jlchmura/lpc-language-server/README.md

 See [CHANGELOG.md](CHANGELOG.md).

-## Setting up your workspace

-The VS Code LPC Language Services extension does not use your MUD driver to compile code.
-As such, several configuration options are available to help the language server understand the structure of your mudlib.

-### Workspace Root vs Lib Root

-LPC Language Services will use the location of your `lpc-config.json` file to determine the root folder of your mudlib.
-If no config file is found, the VS Code workspace root is used.

-For example, see the [LIMA mudlib](https://github.com/fluffos/lima) in which the config file should be placed in the `lib` folder.

-**Please note**: After creating (or moving) your `lpc-config` file, you will need to restart VS Code.

-### Example

-For an example mudlib, pre-configured to work with LPC Language Services, see this slightly modified version of the [LP 2.4.5 mudlib](https://github.com/jlchmura/lp-245).
-LPC Language Services can parse and validate this entire lib without errors.

-### Type Checking
+## Semantic Analysis

+Semantic analysis (sometimes refered to as the _type checker_) will perform many useful checks on your code, but you must opt-in to this feature.
+To enable semantic code analysis, set the [diagnostics](#diagnostics---diagnostics) options to `"on"`.

+### Disable Checks on Per-File Basis

-Type checking can be disabled for a single file by placing a nocheck directive at the top of the file:
+Semantic checks can be disabled for a single file by placing a nocheck directive at the top of the file:
 ```js
 // @lpc-nocheck
 ```

-#### this_object()
+### this_object()

 By default, the type checker will assume `this_object()` to refer to the file in which you are working.
 At runtime, that is not always the case, in particular when the file is included in a larger object.
 If needed, the type checker can be instructed to override object type of `this_object()` can be specified using a comment directive: